Pitt football | Panthers open season at No. 16 in coaches poll, highest start since 2010

 While some may be excited about the ranking, coach Pat Narduzzi seems unlikely to be one of them.

-Pitt returns 15 starters from last year’s 11-3 effort that resulted in the Panthers winning their first ACC Championship.
+Pitt returns 15 starters from this past year’s 11-3 effort that resulted in the Panthers winning their first ACC Championship.

 The ACC preseason media poll was released late last month, and Pitt was picked to finish second in the Coastal Division behind Miami.